Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.08 - UNIQUE and NOT NULL - Travel Tracker Part 1/README.md

 ## Saving Data and Primary Key Behavior

 After adding the country codes, click the save button to persist the data.
 The `id` values are automatically generated and must be unique.
 If a previous entry was rejected, its `id` may be skipped, but uniqueness is maintained.

+## Displaying Countries in the Application

+With data in the `visited_countries` table, the next step is to display these countries in the application.
+Run `nodemon solution1.js` and visit `localhost:3000` to see the countries highlighted on the map.